-When it comes down to capacity, the Comfortbilt Pellet Stove – HP22 50,000 BTU can heat up a room that measure 2,000 square feet.
-It is powered with 50,000 British Thermal Units that uses an Auto Ignition Programmable Thermostat technology and it comes with a powerful blower.
+When it comes down to capacity, the Comfortbilt Pellet Stove – HP22 50,000 BTU can heat up a room that measures 2,000 square feet.
+It is powered with 50,000 British Thermal Units that use an Auto Ignition Programmable Thermostat technology and it comes with a powerful blower.
 Due to the 50,000 BTU, it also comes with an 86% burning efficiency that has been EPA certified.

 Our Rating: (5 / 5)

 For the power source and energy of the Comfortbilt Pellet Stove – HP22, it is powered with 110 Volts.
 When it comes to aesthetics, this model has a bay design.
 Moreover, it comes in a natural-looking apricot color with a large viewing area.
 When it comes to function, it has a 55 pound Hopper Capacity.
 For better control and maneuverability, it comes with a Remote Control.